argoproj-labs/hera/hep/proposals/0001-decorators.md

 If applicable, describe the differences between teaching this to existing users and new users.

-# Implementation (OPTIONAL)
+# Implementation

+TODO:
+* Add note about use of Hera IO classes
-TODO: Add links about https://github.com/alexmojaki/sorcery#select_from, https://github.com/alexmojaki/executing#libraries-that-use-this and https://github.com/pwwang/python-varname
+* Add links about https://github.com/alexmojaki/sorcery#select_from, https://github.com/alexmojaki/executing#libraries-that-use-this and https://github.com/pwwang/python-varname

 ## Link to the Implementation PR